acerzhoux/RaschKit/README.md

 ===== v1.1.0 Updates =====
 1. Revised functions to make them compatible with CQ 3.40.0.
-Examples are getTest() and item_stats().
+Examples are getTest(), item_stats(), deltaStepTransform(), and delta_DIF_dich_step().
    With those revisions, earlier versions of CQ should still work.
+2. Debugged read2one() to remove domains without flagged items in flag summary list and solved column type merge issue.
+3. Added sigma method to several equating functions such as equateLst().
+4. Read deltas from itn.xls file for deltaStepTransform().

 ===== v1.0.9 Updates =====
 1. Debugged add_format() so both list and vector of flags work.